bevanhunt/cyberchipped-python/README.md

 These abstractions are the OpenAI Assistant, AI Function, and AI Model.

-The key selling point of this library is to handle the OpenAI Assistant thread run system automatically.

-Build a Hello World AI app in two lines of code!
+The key selling point of this library is to build an OpenAI Assistant in two lines of code!

 CyberChipped powers the most feature-rich AI Companion - [CometHeart](https://cometheart.com)!